 For instance, the $J$-homomorphism $\BSpin\to \B\GL_1(\S)$ sends the generator of $\pi_4 \BSpin$ to $\nu\in \pi_4 \B\GL_1(\S) \cong \pi_3 \S$.
 The universal property of Thom spectra in Theorem \ref{thom-univ} shows that $A$ is the free $\E{1}$-ring $\S\mmod\nu$ with a nullhomotopy of $\nu$.
-Note that $A$ is defined integrally, and not just $p$-locally for some prime $p$. \end{remark} The following result is \cite[Proposition 2.6]{tmf-witten}; it is proved there at $p=2$, but the argument clearly works for $p=3$ too. \begin{prop} There is an isomorphism $\BPP_\ast(A) \cong \BPP_\ast[y_2]$, where $|y_2| = 4$.
-There is a map $A_{(p)}\to \BPP$.
-Under the induced map on $\BPP$-homology, $y_2$ maps to $t_1^2$ mod decomposables at $p=2$, and to $t_1$ mod decomposables at $p=3$. \end{prop} \begin{remark} For instance, when $p=2$, we have $\BPP_\ast(A) \cong \BPP_\ast[t_1^2 + v_1 t_1]$. \end{remark} An immediate corollary is the following. \begin{corollary} As $A_\ast$-comodules, we have
+Note that $A$ is defined integrally, and not just $p$-locally for some prime $p$. \end{remark} \begin{remark} There is a canonical map $A \to T(1)$ of $\E{1}$-rings, constructed as follows.
+By the universal property of $A$, it suffices to prove that the unit $\S \to T(1)$ extends along the inclusion $\S \to C\nu$, i.e., that $\nu = 0\in \pi_3 T(1)$ up to units.
+To see this, let us compute $\pi_3 C\eta$ via the exact sequence